Malediktus/OcularOS/README.md

 A HobbyOS writen in C
 <h1>Its not unix or linux</h1>

-## Inspiration
-Write your own Operating System Series on Youtube

 ## Includes
 - Own multitasking kernel with support for elf files
 - Custom bootloader with 2 stages, also written in c with support for fat16 filesystem